-Orlando’s world-famous theme parks are reopening, and we have details on what to expect (Disney’s Hollywood Studios® at Walt Disney World® Resort pictured).
+Orlando’s world-famous theme parks are open, and we have details on what to expect (Disney’s Hollywood Studios® at Walt Disney World® Resort pictured).

-It’s official: Orlando’s theme parks are reopening!
-Here’s what you can expect during your next visit to Walt Disney World® Resort, Universal Orlando Resort, SeaWorld® Orlando and LEGOLAND® Florida Resort, including information about their modified operations and new safety and sanitization procedures designed to help protect you and your family, such as enhanced cleanliness, temperature checks, face-mask policies, social-distancing measures and more.
+It’s official: Orlando’s theme parks are back!
+Here’s what you can expect during your next visit to Walt Disney World® Resort, Universal Orlando Resort, SeaWorld® Orlando and LEGOLAND® Florida Resort, including information about their modified operations and new safety and sanitization procedures designed to help protect you and your family.

 Keep scrolling to see what’s happening at all of our theme parks, or click your favorite theme park operator’s name to view their info now:

 This blog will be updated as details change, so check back often!

 Walt Disney World® Resort

 At Walt Disney World Resort, Magic Kingdom® Park, Disney’s Animal Kingdom® Theme Park, Epcot®, Disney’s Hollywood Studios® and Disney's Typhoon Lagoon® Water Park are open, as are Disney Springs® and Disney hotels.
 Disney's Blizzard Beach® Water Park is temporarily closed for maintenance.
 Disney's Park Hopper option is available, inviting guests to visit more than one park per day with an eligible ticket, package or annual pass.
 (Some modifications will apply.)

 Save on discount tickets: Walt Disney World Resort